Post-Acceptance Checklist: Essential Steps After Receiving Your

 -

-relative to orientation programs and accommodation move-in dates
+considering arrival dates relative to orientation programs and

 -